sjackman/white-spruce-organelles-paper/README.md

 and stop codons.
 Editing of the ACG codon to AUG to create a cryptic start codon is frequently seen in organellar genomes (Neckermann et al. 1994).

-The putative mitochondrial sequences of white spruce and Norway spruce show high sequence similarity, over 98% nucleotide identity, but only 60% of the Norway spruce putative mitochondrial sequences are covered by alignments of the white spruce sequences.
+![Figure 5: A heatmap of the transcript abundance of mitochondrial protein coding genes.
+Each column is a tissue sample.
+Each row is a gene.
+Each cell represents the transcript abundance of one gene in one sample.
+The colour scale is log<sub>10</sub>(TPM), where TPM is transcripts per million as measured by Salmon.](figure/mt-cds-heatmap.png)

-![Heatmap of transcript abundance of mitochondrial coding genes.](figure/mt-rna-heatmap.png)
+![Figure 6: A heatmap of the transcript abundance of mitochondrial protein coding genes, including open reading frames.
+Each column is a tissue sample.

-![Heatmap of transcript abundance of mitochondrial coding genes including open reading frames.](figure/mt-cds-orf-heatmap.png)
+Each row is a gene.
+Each cell represents the transcript abundance of one gene in one sample.
+The colour scale is log<sub>10</sub>(TPM), where TPM is transcripts per million as measured by Salmon.](figure/mt-cds-orf-heatmap.png)

 Conclusion
 ==========